Q & A with Industry Expert Sean Kaufman

 Sean Kaufman spoke before Congress on safety in the laboratory as it pertains to the anthrax incident of June 2014 at the Center for Disease Control.

-For more of what Sean has to say about the importance of biosafety cabinet ergonomics, energy savings and efficiency access his latest webinar.
-For more information on Labconco's selection of biosafety cabinets contact product manager Brian Garrett.
+For more of what Sean has to say about the importance of biosafety cabinet ergonomics, energy savings and efficiency access his Creating a Culture of Safety webinar.